 - You can change your Medicare Supplement plan to another Medicare Supplement plan any time of year, NOT only during the Annual Election Period (AEP).

-- Medicare Part A covers your stay, Medicare Part B covers office visits, and Medicare Part D covers prescription drugs.
+- Medicare Part A covers your stay, Medicare Part B covers who you see, and Medicare Part D covers prescription drugs.

 - We have CP Federal Credit Union Medicare Team advisors standing by to explain more about how Medicare works and to see if you could be saving money.